vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 ### Roblox doesn't launch from the website

 This issue is most likely caused by Vinegar failing to configure the mimelist entries.
-This can be fixed by manually adding them.
+This can be fixed by just adding them, Run `xdg-mime default org.vinegarhq.Vinegar.studio.desktop x-scheme-handler/roblox-studio` (ignore the Qtpaths errors) then `xdg-mime default org.vinegarhq.Vinegar.studio.desktop x-scheme-handler/roblox-studio-auth`
-First, remove any Roblox related lines in `~/.config/mimeapps.list`, then, under the `[Default Applications]` section add the lines found at the end of [this](https://vinegarhq.org/Installation/guides/source.html#installing-vinegar) chapter.

 ### Roblox doesn't launch from website if using Firefox/Librewolf